51Degrees/Device-Detection/varnish/README.md

 Use this project to detect device properties using HTTP browser User-Agents as input using the patented pattern detection method.

+Detection method:

 Two detection methods are supported.

+**Hash:** A small binary data file containing User-Agents stored as Hash sequences.
+Very fast detection time.

 **Pattern:**  Searches for device signatures in a useragent returning metrics about the validity of the results.
 Does NOT use regular expressions.

-**Hash Trie:** A small binary data file containing User-Agents stored as Hash sequences.
-Very fast detection time.

 All methods use an external data file which can easilly be updated.

 ## Dependencies
 - gcc
+- autoconf
-- make
+- automake
-- varnish-dev
+- libvarnishapi-dev
 - Varnish source

 For Ubuntu based distributions gcc can be found on apt, use
 ```
-$ sudo apt-get install gcc make varnish varnish-dev
+$ sudo apt-get install gcc autoconf automake libvarnishapi-dev varnish
 ```
 and the Varnish source will be automatically downloaded by the make file.